expo/expo/docs/pages/distribution/hosting-your-app.md

 ## Hosting your static files

 Once you've exported your update's static files, you can host the contents on your own server.
-For example, in your `dist` output directory, an easy way to host your own files is to push the contents to Github.
-You can enable [Github Pages](https://pages.github.com/) to make your app available at a base URL like https://username.github.io/project-name.
-To host your files on Github, you'd do something like this:
+For example, in your `dist` output directory, an easy way to host your own files is to push the contents to GitHub.
+You can enable [GitHub Pages](https://pages.github.com/) to make your app available at a base URL like https://username.github.io/project-name.
+To host your files on GitHub, you'd do something like this:

 ```
 # run this from your project directory